On a certain inequality for the sum of norms and reverse uncertainty relations: Final remarks

-To sum up: inequalities (\ref{rev-01}), (\ref{rev-2}) and (\ref{Deb}) are worth further investigations, both theoretical and experimental.
-The experiment should decide which of them better describe the real properties of quantum systems.
-Such studies both are extremely important because the reverse uncertainty relation shows that in the case of quantum phenomena, the possible dispersion of values of physical quantities represented by non--commuting observables $A$ and $B$ cannot be too large: There is an upper bound for the sum of variances.
+To sum up: inequalities (\ref{rev-012}), (\ref{rev-2}) and (\ref{Deb}) are worth further investigations.
+Such studies both are extremely important because the reverse uncertainty relation shows that in the case of quantum phenomena, the possible dispersion of values of physical quantities represented by non--commuting observables $A$ and $B$ always has an upper bound.
+Strictly speaking, as it results from (\ref{rev-012}), (\ref{rev-2}) and (\ref{Deb}), there is an upper bound for the sum of variances.
 This complements the conclusion resulting from the Heisenberg--Robertson uncertainty relation (and from the uncertainty relation for the sum of variances \cite{Mac}) that the spread of these values cannot be arbitrarily small.